MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 #### Gradle wrapper

 You need to have a `gradlew` file in your repo.
 If you don't have one, you can generate it by running `gradle wrapper` in your project's root directory.
 The `gradlew` file is a shell script that downloads and runs the correct version of Gradle for your project.
+For informatioon about creating a Gradle wrapper, see the [[Gradle](/azure/devops/pipelines/tasks/reference/gradle-v3#how-do-i-generate-a-wrapper-from-my-gradle-project).

 #### Choose the version of Gradle